 - WP Multisite – This item displays whether or not you have WordPress Multisite enabled.

-- WP Memory Limit – This item displays the maximum amount of memory (RAM) that your site can use at one time.
+- PHP Memory Limit – This item displays the maximum amount of memory (RAM) that your site can use at one time.

 - WP Debug Mode – This item displays whether or not Debug Mode for WordPress is enabled.